-Microsoft Teams is much more than just a video conferencing tool.
+Microsoft Teams is about more than just video conferencing and text chats.
 Although many users may only have experience of using the platform to conduct video calls when in-person meetings are not possible, Microsoft Teams is really about creating opportunities for collaboration.

 As a result, it comes with a huge list of features (with more being added all the time), designed to boost productivity and enable more of a hybrid approach to work.
 One of the ways that Teams encourages this is through its whiteboard feature.

 The whiteboard gives employees the ability to jot down notes, draw connections between different concepts, and generally share their ideas as if they were working with a pen and paper.
 In theory, this should make things a lot quicker than having to formally type things up - and for some employees, it will simply represent a way of working that they prefer or are more familiar with.

 With the whiteboard, it is possible to visually brainstorm with your colleagues, which can transform a standard video call into a live, collaboration session.
 It is also fully integrated with Teams so you can launch the whiteboard at any time during a call.
 You can also share a whiteboard creation to almost any device, including tablets, smartphones, and desktop PCs.
 And you don’t have to worry about saving your creations or trying to find them once a meeting has finished.
 All your whiteboard sessions are automatically saved to the cloud.